sensu/sensu-docs/content/sensu-go/5.16/reference/hooks.md

 You can assign one or more hooks to a check in the check definition.
 See the [check specification][6] to configure the `check_hooks` attribute.

-### Check hooks
+## Check hooks

-The hook command output, status, executed timestamp and duration are captured and published in the resulting event.
+Sensu captures the hook command output, status, executed timestamp, and duration and publishes them in the resulting event.

-You can use `sensuctl` to view this data:
+You can use `sensuctl` to view hook command data:

 {{< highlight shell >}}
 sensuctl event info entity_name check_name --format yaml